nathan-barry/nathan.rs/content/posts/fixing-ios-codeblocks.md

 This should fix the rendering issue and make the text-size in code blocks look correct.

-If I have sent you this post, it means that I've spotted this issue on your site.
-Should be an easy fix.

 ## What might cause this?